On August 4th the museum experienced water damage due to a sprinkler head going off in the apartment above the gallery.

 A local remediation company was called, and they came to the museum that evening, and, once the water stopped pouring, began the process of vacuuming and cleaning up.
 They also removed the damaged carpet and drywall.

 Thankfully, the water only directly impacted the gallery space.
 Due to this and the prompt work of staff, museum volunteers, and community members the damage to the collections was negligible.
-Repairs will begin shortly, and we hope to welcome you back to the museum in the fall for our new exhibition Images from the Ardens: 1900-1960.
+Repairs will begin shortly, and we look forward to welcoming you back to the museum for our new exhibition Images from the Ardens: 1900-1960.

 Many thanks to the museum volunteers and community members who helped out including: Jamie Jamison, Peter Slattery, Beverly Hawkins, Lindsey Sherwood, Liz Jones-Minsinger, Keith Minsinger, and Barbara Macklem.